hendrikschilling/FASP/README.md

 https://dl.ash2txt.org/community-uploads/waldkauz/fasp/

 - /fasp_fill_hr_20241230145834485 the final submission surface in tiffxyz format
-- ~~/ink.jpg - the ink detection of the submitted surface, aligns with the surface xyz pixels by scaling the xyz coords by 1.25x (ink is sampled at 1/16 and the surface at 1/20)~~ not yet uploaded as per submission form hint
+- ~~/ink.jpg~~ - the ink detection of the submitted surface, aligns with the surface xyz pixels by scaling the xyz coord image by 1.25x (ink is sampled at 1/16 and the surface at 1/20) *not yet uploaded as requested by the FASP submission form*
 - /layers - layer 0 - 21 where 10 is the central layer not offset against the surface, they are at half of full voxel resolution so 10:1 against the surface xyz tiffs and 8:1 against the ink detection
 - /masks - additional information on the surface quality, a value of 0 in the state.tif means no surface, 100 - high quality, 80 - infilled